santacml/pilim/README.md

 Here are the things we are planning to add to the repo, in order of priority:

 - Document original repo
-  - add comments and explanations to main testing/training files
   - Updated FKR  results
 - Document torch-style repo
-  - main testing/training file comments
-  - caveats with .parameters, sgd, gclip, backward explanation, etc and example usage writeup
+  - write readme, caveats with .parameters, sgd, gclip, backward explanation, etc and example usage writeup
+  - in-depth class file comments, docstrings
+  - in-depth main testing/training file comments
 - Double-check command rerun for accuracy / upload saved .pkl version of each best model
 - Create easily usable pip package for pilimit_lib
 - Colab notebook for easy reproducibility